How can people be declared righteous by God?

 The sons of God through faith in Galatia might already have been DECLARED-RIGHTEOUS in the past (by GRACE).

-Yet they may have been expected to be DECLARED-RIGHTEOUS in the present as well, but by not using the proper way to be declared righteous they "fell-out-of GRACE" (Galatians 5:4).
+Yet they may have been expected to be DECLARED-RIGHTEOUS in the present as well, as it is written about them that they "ARE-BEING-DECLARED-RIGHTEOUS" (Galatians 5:4) in the present tense.

 For more information: